MicrosoftDocs/defender-docs/defender-endpoint/behavior-monitor-macos.md

 ## Overview

-Behavior monitoring, monitors process behavior to detect and analyze potential threats based on the behavior of the applications, daemons, and files within the system.
+Behavior monitoring monitors process behavior to detect and analyze potential threats based on the behavior of the applications, daemons, and files within the system.
 As behavior monitoring observes how the software behaves in real-time, it can adapt quickly to new and evolving threats and block them.

 ## Deployment instructions

-To deploy behavior monitoring in Microsoft Defender for Endpoint on macOS you must change the behavior monitoring policy using one of the following methods:
+To deploy behavior monitoring in Microsoft Defender for Endpoint on macOS, you must change the behavior monitoring policy using one of the following methods:

 - [Intune](#intune-deployment)
 - [JamF or other 3<sup>rd</sup> party MDM](#via-jamf-intune-deployment)